tessia-project/tessia-baselib/README.md

 limitations under the License.
 -->
 # What is it?

-A python library to manage the communication with various types of hypervisors and guest systems in order to perform actions like activate, deactivate, hotplug resources, and others.
+A python library which provides an abstraction layer to manage the communication with various types of hypervisors and guest systems on IBM Z in order to perform actions like activate, deactivate, hotplug resources, and others.

 Go to [documentation](doc/index.md).